-1 hour 30 minutes 75 marks Paper 3 will assess sections 13 to 20 of the syllabus content.
+Fundamental Problem-solving and Programming Skills 2 hours 75 marks Paper 2 will assess sections 9 to 12 of the syllabus content. Э Candidates will need to write answers in pseudocode.
 Written paper.
 Externally assessed.
-Candidates answer all questions.
+Candidates answer questions. all 50% of the AS Level 25% of the A Level

-25% of the A Level
+Paper 4

-Paper 4 Practical
+Practical